dgl1/dgl1/README.md

 ### Teaching

-In term 2 of 2018-19, I am teaching Ethics (PHIL0024) and Topics in Moral Psychology (PHIL0081).
+In term 1 of 2019-20, I'll be teaching a Research Seminar in Philosophy of Mind (PHIL0103), in term 2 Ethics (PHIL0024) and Topics in Moral Psychology (PHIL0081).

 <!--
 I am on academic leave during in term 1 of 2018-19.